 If you’re going to ride MARTA at all, take it to or from the busiest airport in the world.
 The Airport MARTA station is in the domestic terminal of the Hartsfield-Jackson International Airport, providing an inexpensive and traffic-free way to travel.
 Whether you live in Atlanta or are visiting, see below for tips to make your commute easier.

 Getting to the Airport on MARTA

 Adjust the settings for the day and time you wish to arrive at the airport.
 Google will calculate which train you need to catch in order to arrive at the airport at your desired time.
-For more information, view travel times from each MARTA station to the airport to get a quick overview.
+You can then save the trip to your calendar for easy reference.